Australian Rules Football

 2002 Grand Final Kicking Competition

-The 2002 TXU AFL Grand Final Sharpshooter kicking Competition was conducted at 12.25pm prior to the Grand Final match, after the sprint heats.
+The 2002 TXU AFL Grand Final Sharpshooter kicking Competition was conducted at 12.25pm prior to the Grand Final match, after the Grand Final sprint heats.
 The event was designed to determine who was the AFL's most accurate kick for goal under pressure and with time constraints.
 The event was conducted over two heats and a final.
-4 current AFL players were invited by the AFL to compete on behalf of themselves and their club.
+Four current AFL players were invited by the AFL to compete on behalf of themselves and their club.

 Event Description